enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 Furthermore, when the application is launched, the method `onCreate()` of the main activity gets executed.
 This method does the following at the Java level:

-* Verifies the integrity of the native libraries.
+* Verifies the integrity of the native libraries by calculating the CRC checksum.
+Note that none cryptography is used to sign the native libraries.
-* Initializes the native library through JNI and sends the Java secret (`"pizzapizzapizzapizzapizz"`) towards the native code.
+* Initializes the native library and sends the Java secret (`"pizzapizzapizzapizzapizz"`) towards the native code through JNI calls.
 * Performs rooting, debugging and tampering detection.
 If detected any of them, then the application aborts.

 The decompiled code is as follows: